-A woman may experience pelvic pain that is derived from the reproductive system.
+A woman may experience pelvic pain deriving from the reproductive system.
 It can stem from:

-- Endometriosis, which is when cells from the uterine wall, called the endometrium, begin to grow on the outside of the uterine wall.
-This often is very painful.
-It can also impact other organs, such as your ovaries, fallopian tubes and the tissues of your pelvic area.
+- Endometriosis, when cells from the uterine wall, called the endometrium, grow outside the uterine wall.
+This condition often is excruciating.
+It can also impact other organs, such as your ovaries, fallopian tubes, and the tissues of your pelvic area.

-- Menstrual cramps, which can present as sharp pain in vaginal area
+- Menstrual cramps, which can present as sharp pain in the vaginal area

-- Tubal pregnancy, is a common cause of pelvic pain during pregnancy and happens when a fetus begins developing in your fallopian tubes
+- Ectopic pregnancy is a common cause of pelvic pain during pregnancy and happens when a fetus begins developing in your fallopian tubes

-- Ovulation pains, which differ from appendicitis pains; this is often felt as lower left abdominal pain in women, as opposed to the pains on the right felt with appendicitis
+- Ovulation pains, which differ from appendicitis pains; this pain characterizes as lower left abdominal pain in women, as opposed to the pains on the right felt with appendicitis

 - Ovarian cysts or cancer